 Continue reading Super Smash Bros.
 Ultimate – Zero Suit Samus amiibo Guide

+Welcome to our Dark Samus amiibo guide!
 Dark Samus is – as you might have guessed – Samus’ Echo Fighter!
-They’re virtually identical, except for one key difference: Dark Samus is much cooler.
-Save for different animations, victory screens, and a slight difference in posture, the two are exactly the same.
-That means our Samus and Dark Samus guides will be the same, too!
-They’re completely interchangeable, so feel free to read this guide if you’re training Samus and the Samus guide if you’re training Dark Samus.
-The training strategies we discuss will be just about word-for-word identical!
+They’re virtually identical, save for one key difference: Dark Samus is much cooler.
+Aside from different animations, victory screens, and a slight difference in posture, the two play exactly the same as each other.
+Keeping in line with this pattern, our Samus and Dark Samus guides are also the same as each other!
+We do have a wiki page available for Dark Samus if you’d like to give it a read before you continue.
+Otherwise, let’s jump right into today’s training!

 Special thanks to LittleFang for contributing Dark Samus’ training information!

 Continue reading Super Smash Bros.
 Ultimate – Dark Samus amiibo Guide